saltstack/salt-windows-msi/README.md

 The target client is where the installer is deployed.

 - 64bit
-- Windows 7 (workstation) or Server 2012 (domain controller), or higher.
+- Windows 7 (workstation), Server 2012 (domain controller), or higher.
-- .Net 2.0 or higher, for the WiX msi installer.
-- 125 MB RAM

 ## Build client requirements